-About Page: On this page, you want to provide your readers with as much information as you can about you and your reason for starting a fitness blog.
-Explain to them what your purpose is with the blog, and what you hope to achieve.
-Make the benefits clear to them as to how your blog is going to help them achieve specific fitness goals.
+On this page, you want to provide your readers with as much information as possible about you and your reason for starting a fitness blog.
+Explain your purpose with the blog and what you hope to achieve.
+Make the benefits clear to how your blog will help them achieve specific fitness goals.

-Don't be afraid to get personal and show your readers who you really are.
-You might even include a photo of yourself on this page so readers know they're talking to a real person.
+Don’t be afraid to get personal and show your readers who you are.
+You might even include a photo of yourself on this page, so readers know they’re talking to a real person.

-Contact Page: Your contact page needs to include all the information that your readers might need in order to get in touch with you.
+Your contact page needs to include all the information your readers might need to get in touch with you.
 For instance, you could include your email, Skype ID, social media handles, etc.